 According to a 2017 survey, app overload is a big challenge at work.
 In fact, users report that it’s hard to get any real work done when switching back and forth between too many apps.

-To help combat this problem, Microsoft recently reinforced the connection between To Do and Planner.
+To help combat this problem, Microsoft reinforced the connection between To Do and Planner.
 Instead of users managing their tasks in two places, now they can sync those tasks.

 Tools in Office 365: To Do and Planner